 License to Carry Firearms (LTC A): This is a may issue photo and fingerprint card, renewable every six years at the cost of $100.
 Class “A” LTC will cover purchase, possession or transportation and carrying of all handguns, rifles and shotguns.
 Loaded firearms must be under the direct control while in a vehicle.

 Class 3 Machine Gun License.
 This is a may issue photo and fingerprint card, renewable every six years at the cost of $100.
 This license will cover the purchase, possession, and transportaion of all firearms classified by the ATF as machineguns.

 New Residents: The laws exempts move in and possession in the home for new residents for sixty (60) days.
+It does not exempt the possession of large capacity rifles and shotguns, assault weapons and large capacity magazines.
 Until you receive the proper license do not transport any guns and/or ammunition.
 GOAL recommends getting the required training and application in to the police department immediately as it may take forty-five 40+ days to process your application for licensure.